 I really want to read more of Alice Oseman.
 I read Radio Silence about three years ago and really enjoyed it.
 The characters were well-fleshed and unique, very different to the characters of your standard YA I would say.

 A few years ago there was a trend of books being written in verse, this is one such book.
 It’s part Young Adult and part New-Adult, as the story follows two teens in early adulthood when they meet again.
 A book full of sexual tension and first love.
 Beautiful.

 One of my favourite literary YA reads.
 This is a deep and harrowing story, which is addictive and funny and full of pop culture references I really enjoy.
 It’s more than just your typical YA coming-of-age or romance novel, it touches on much more.

 This is one of those reads that I don’t why I enjoyed it so much, but I did.
 The writing isn’t great and the story starts off really poorly, but it becomes so violent and so ridiculous later on that I couldn’t help but enjoy it.
 Who knew Dorothy Gale could be such a bitch!

 This book is pure magic.
 Simple as that.
 It’s a story written in such a way that it literally feels real and mystical all at the same time.
 Loved it.

-I know that this book has problems with regards to depiction of race and culture, but I still really enjoyed it.
-I was refreshing to see a romance between characters that are often forgotten about or placed at the back of the story as ‘the best friend’ or ‘next door neighbour’.
+I know that this book has problems with regard to the depiction of race and culture, but I still really enjoyed it.
+It was refreshing to see a romance between characters that are often forgotten about or placed at the back of the story as ‘the best friend’ or ‘next-door neighbour’.